 - Museum of Islamic Art

 The Museum of the Ancient Near East is one of the world’s most important museums of oriental antiquities.
-With 2,000 sq. meters (21,500 sq. ft) of space, “it portrays 6,000 years of history, culture, and art in the Middle East”.
+With 2,000 sq. meters (21,500 sq. ft.) of space, “it portrays 6,000 years of art, history, and culture in the Middle East”.

 The collection includes “major architectural monuments, reliefs, and smaller objects excavated by German scientists”.
 These treasures come from the “Sumerian, Babylonian, Assyrian, and Northern Syriac-Eastern Anatolian regions – today’s Iraq, Syria, and Turkey”.

-The reconstruction of several ancient Babylon buildings is fascinating:
+The fascinating reconstruction of several ancient Babylon buildings includes: